 \subsection{Choice of target and descriptors}

-\headline{The choice of target and descriptors for the HDE procedure is illustrated in Fig.~\ref{fig:hdevar} and discussed below.} The target $y$ is the experimental or calculated magnetic transition temperature $T_c^{\rm exp}$ or $T_c^{\rm calc}$.
-The choice of the descriptors $ {\bf x} = \{x_i\}$ is discussed below; we prioritize physical quantities that can be controlled in experiment.

-\headline{On basic quantities, we consider the chemical proportion $d_{\rm Y}$ of the element Y in the compound.} It is easily controllable in experiment by tuning the chemical formula, and can be deduced straightforwardly from the latter.
+The choice of target and descriptors for the HDE procedure is illustrated in Fig.~\ref{fig:hdevar}.
+The target $y$ is the calculated (experimental) magnetic transition temperature $T_c^{\rm calc}$ ($T_c^{\rm exp}$).
+The choice of descriptors ${\bf x} = \{x_i\}$ is motivated by the preference for physical quantities that can be controlled experimentally.
+The first elemental quantity to consider is the the chemical proportion $d_{\rm Y}$ of the element Y in a given compound, this is controllable experimentally by tuning the chemical formula.
 The value of $d_{\rm Y}$ is between 0 and 1 (0 if Y is absent from the compound, 1 if the compound includes only Y).
-In the case of Heusler compounds, the possible values of $d_{\rm Y}$ are 0, 0.25, 0.50, and 0.75.
-Note that, using the above definition of $c_{i,j}$, we can also express $d_{\rm Y}$ as
+For Heusler compounds, the possible values of $d_{\rm Y}$ are 0, 0.25, 0.50, and 0.75, because there are $N_{\rm sites} = 4$ atoms in the unit cell shown in Fig.~\ref{fig:cryst}, and the number of Y atoms in the unit cell can be 0, 1, 2, or 3.
+The value of $d_{\rm Y}$ is straightforwardly deduced from the chemical formula; it is also possible to express $d_{\rm Y}$ as